 The comparative methodology is an invaluable tool that enhances the students’ understanding and better prepares them for the global legal market.

-How would you define an IE Law School graduate?
+How would you define an IE University law graduate?
 And how does the methodology of comparative law contribute to this profile?

 IE University is unique in its emphasis on comparative law methodology across all undergraduate courses.
 This fits with the highly international character of the student body and, building on the students’ international profile, prepares young legal professionals very well for international legal careers.